NJ PACE Legislation

 - providing insufficient detail for municipal attorneys to advise towns to proceed.

-Amending legislation is currently awaiting legislative action, and Commercial PACE may be available some time in 2019.
+Amending legislation has been passed in the Assembly and is currently awaiting action in the NJ Senate, and we expect Commercial PACE to be available sometime in 2021.
 For a brief legislative history, see http://www.newjerseypace.org/resources/legislation/.

 What PACE Is (from http://www.newjerseypace.org/what-is-pace/)

 Here’s a 90-second video explanation of PACE created by the national organization PACENation.us:

 PACE is Property Assessed Clean Energy, a new and innovative way for property owners to pay for energy efficiency upgrades, on-site renewable energy projects, and water conservation measures.
 PACE funding is provided for 100% of a project’s costs and is repaid as a special assessment over a term of up to 20 years.
 Local government assessment financing has been used efficiently for decades throughout the United States to fund improvements to private property that meet a public purpose.